 Technology Licensing.
 We derive revenue from licensing the use of our health insurance ecommerce technology.
 Our technology platform enables health insurance carriers and agents to market and distribute health insurance plans online.
 In our technology licensing business, we are paid implementation fees and performance-based fees that are based on metrics such as submitted health insurance applications.
-Typically, we are paid a one-time implementation fee commencing once the technology is available for use by the third party.
+Typically, we are paid a one-time implementation fee commencing once the technology is available for use by the third party, which we recognize on a straight-line basis over the term of the agreement.
 In addition, we generate revenue based on performance criteria that are either measured based on data tracked by us, or based on data tracked by the third party.
 In instances where the performance criteria data are tracked by us, we recognize revenue in the period of performance.
 In instances where the performance criteria data are tracked by the third party, we recognize revenue when the amounts earned are fixed or determinable and collection is reasonably assured.
 Typically, this occurs through our receipt of a cash payment from the third party along with a detailed statement containing the data that is tracked by the third party.